rlipsc/polymorph/README.md

       # Removing a component used by the system will remove
       # the row and invalidates `item`.
       entity.remove SomeComponent
-      # We can still change the original entity even though
+      # Accessing `item` here is a compile error as the row no longer exists.
-      # `item.entity` may now be different.
+      # We can, however, still access the original `entity`.
       entity.add SomeOtherComponent
   ```